misho-kr/docker-appliances/nginx-nodejs/README.md

 * Node server to run your NodeJS application
 * SSH server to enable secure remote login with public key authentication
 * [Supervisord](http://supervisord.org) to managing the processes
+* Logrotate is run periodically to check and rotate nginx access logfile

 #### Startint the Docker Container